 You will generally have to rollover your bonus amount a set amount of times before it is considered yours and available for withdrawal.
 A rollover means betting the amount of the deposit through once.

 The rollover requirements may sound daunting, but you would be surprised how quickly you clear your bonus if you’re betting regularly.
-A $10 bettor placing 5 bets a day would clear the Bet365 bonus in less than a month.
 Don’t worry about clearing the bonus, it will happen naturally.

 Quick Video Explaining Rollover Requirements